- Distance from New York City: 64 miles

 1.Plan for early seafood dinner at Alabama Jack's, an open-air dive overlooking an unspoiled stretch of mangroves.
 The stop requires taking the scenic, well-marked detour in Florida City onto Card Sound Road, which rejoins US 1 further south without requiring backtracking.

-2.Catch a 7 pm sunset tour with Island Time Cruises, a 2012-launched paddlewheel riverboat that traverses the calm bayside waters of Key Largo.
+2.Catch a sunset tour with Island Time Cruises, a 2012-launched paddlewheel riverboat that traverses the calm bayside waters of Key Largo.
 The two-hour trip includes live music and occasional dolphin sightings.
+Make sure to check their site for updated season departure times.

 3.Stop at laid-back Sharkey's for a post-cruise drink or dessert on the outside deck.
 Popular with local scuba divers and fisherman, it sits canalside in Key Largo Harbor.